-Temporary action in emergency
+Temporary action in emergency EMU29441 Impact damage EWM00870

-Impact damage

 The outboard motor can be seriously damaged by a collision while operating or trailering.
 Damage could make the outboard motor unsafe to operate.
 If the outboard motor hits an object in the water, follow the procedure below.

-- 1. Stop the engine immediately. - Inspect the control system and all components for damage.
-Also inspect the boat for damage. - Whether damage is found or not, return to the nearest harbor slowly and carefully. - 4.
-Have a Yamaha dealer inspect the outboard motor before operating it again.
+- 1. Stop the engine immediately. - Check the control system and all components for damage.
+Also, check the boat for damage. - Whether damage is found or not, return to the nearest harbor slowly and carefully. - Have a Yamaha dealer check the outboard motor before operating it again.